 The Adventure Time episode "Dungeon" has Finn trying to imitate Jake's ability to turn his hand into a makeshift key to open a lock, with predictable results.

 In the Sym-Bionic Titan episode "Roar of the White Dragon" while fight a giant slime beast with long arms at one point they use the Titan to break one of the monster's fingers causing it to scream in pain, they then rip off its arm and beat it with it.

 In an episode of Superman: The Animated Series, a mook attacks Superman with gloves that allow him to control giant hands.
 Superman breaks the giant hands, and the same thing happens to the mook's hands.

 In The Grim Adventures of Billy & Mandy Halloween special "Underfist" after recovering from a beating Hoss Delgato threatens a monster while shaking his finger at it, only for his finger to snap and break off.

 Transformers Prime has Predaking brutally stomp on Ultra Magnus' right hand.
 A full repair isn't possible with the Autobots' limited resources, so his hand is replaced by a rudimentary claw-appendage for the rest of the series (and he nevr deploys his gun on that arm again either, implying that he can't).

 In the What A Cartoon!
-Show short "Kitchen Casanova" while chopping vegetables when he's thinking of his love interest Doris he accidentally cuts off one of his fingers, he bandages it up but he accidentally replaces it with a carrot at first.
+Show short "Kitchen Casanova" while chopping vegetables when he's thinking of his love interest Doris, the main character accidentally cuts off one of his fingers.
+He bandages it up, but accidentally replaces it with a carrot at first.

 Averting this trope is a big selling point for newer brands of blood-sugar-testing kits, marketed to diabetics who are tired of pricking their fingers.